Finding Groups of Cross-Correlated Features in Bi-View Data: Simulation Study

 for a randomly chosen $s \in A_k$ and $s' \in A_l$.
-The noise variance $\sigma_r^2$ in \eqref{eq:bridge} is chosen so that the correlation between $Y_{t_r}$ and $X_s$ (and $X_{s'}$) is equal to the average of the maximum correlation of the bimodules that are being connected.
-If $Y_{t_r}$ is not a bridge variable, it is taken to be noise (standard normal).
+Notice that the bridge variable $Y_{t_r}$ now plays the role of connecting the target bimodules $(A_k, B_k)$ and $(A_l, B_l)$ in the \emph{population cross-correlation network}, given by vertex set $S \cup T$ and edges $(s,t) \in S \times T$ such that there is non-zero (population) correlation between features $X_s$ and $Y_t$.
+The noise variance $\sigma_r^2$ in \eqref{eq:bridge} is chosen so that the correlation between $Y_{t_r}$ and $X_s$ (and $X_{s'}$) is equal to the average of the maximum cross-correlation of the bimodules that are being connected.
+Finally, if $Y_{t_r}$ is not a bridge variable, it is taken to be noise (standard normal).

-Prior to the addition of bridge variables, the connected components of the population cross-correlation network are just the bimodules $(A_k, B_k)$.
-Once bridge variables have been added, the population cross-correlation network will have a so-called giant connected component comprising a substantial portion of the underlying index space $S \times T$.
+Prior to the addition of bridge variables, the connected components of the population cross-correlation network are just the bimodules $(A_i, B_i)$ for $i = 1, \ldots, K$.
+Once bridge variables have been added, the population cross-correlation network will have a so-called giant connected component comprising a substantial portion of the underlying index space $S \cup T$.
 While theoretical support for the presence of giant component in our simulation model comes from the study of Erd\"os-Renyi random graphs \citep{bollobas2001evolution}, such components have also been observed in empirical eQTL networks \citep{fagny2017exploring, platig2016bipartite}.
-Although the giant component is itself a stable population bimodule, since we only add a small number (348) of bridge variables, the majority of the cross-correlation signal is in the more densely connected sets $(A_k, B_k)$, which we continue to refer to as the {\em true} bimodules.
+Since we only add a relatively small number (752) of bridge variables, the majority of the cross-correlation signal is still contained in the more densely connected sets $(A_i, B_i)$, $i=1, \ldots, K$.